Skip to main content

 Get into a Routine

 Regular trims are key when it comes to growing out a pixie or bob.
 While short haircuts are relatively low maintenance, keeping your style on point and intentional can be a challenge.
 A-lines, rocker chick pixies, and any kind of asymmetrical cut will be tricky to grow out as sections of hair inevitably grow faster than others.
-This is true even of the most seamless bob.
+This is true even of the most smooth bob.

 Mark off your calendar and set a reminder on your phone.
 Stylists recommend getting a trim every six to eight weeks for pixies and bobs.
 Book in advance to save yourself the struggle of a last minute wedding, party, or special occasion that calls for fabulous chic and no loose ends.